The Disappearance of Jamal Khashoggi

 What HRMI data on Saudi Arabia show

-Because Saudi Arabia was one of the 13 countries in our civil and political rights pilot, we have extensive, recent data on its human rights performance, including information on the vulnerability of journalists, and Saudi Arabia’s practice of disappearance and extrajudicial killing.
+Because Saudi Arabia was one of the 19 countries in our civil and political rights survey, we have extensive, recent data on its human rights performance, including information on the vulnerability of journalists, and Saudi Arabia’s practice of disappearance and extrajudicial killing.

-Saudi Arabia is the worst performer in the pilot
+Saudi Arabia is the worst performer in our sample

-Of the 13 countries in the pilot, Saudi Arabia ranks 12th or 13th – second-worst or worst – on all seven of the civil and political rights we measure.
+Of the 19 countries in the survey, Saudi Arabia ranks 18th or 19th – second-worst or worst – on almost all of the seven civil and political rights we measure.

-When you view all the countries in the pilot and hover over Saudi Arabia, its rank among the pilot countries is highlighted in the right-hand sidebar for each right.
+When you view all high-income countries in the survey and hover over Saudi Arabia, its rank among these survey countries is highlighted in the right-hand sidebar for each right.

 Freedom of expression and opinion in Saudi Arabia

-Saudi Arabia is the worst performer in the pilot study on the right to freedom of expression and opinion, with a score of 3/10 (graphic and data here).
+Saudi Arabia is the worst performer in the study on the right to freedom of expression and opinion, with a score of 1.1/10 (graphic and data here).

 Freedom from execution in Saudi Arabia

-Saudi Arabia is the worst performer in the pilot study on the right to freedom from execution – this includes both death penalty criminal cases and extrajudicial killings (graphic and data here).
+Saudi Arabia is one of the worst performers in the study on the right to freedom from execution – this includes both death penalty criminal cases and extrajudicial killings (graphic and data here).

 On our data site, you can further break down this right into countries’ performance on respecting the right to freedom from the death penalty and the right to freedom from extrajudicial killing (which is what is alleged to have happened to Jamal Kashoggi).
-Saudi Arabia’s score is 3.1/10 for freedom from execution, by far the worst among the pilot countries.
+Saudi Arabia’s score is 2.6/10 for freedom from execution, by far one of the worst among the survey countries.

 It is possible that Saudi Arabia has a better score on extrajudicial killing than Mexico partly because it regularly uses the death penalty, carrying out around 150 executions a year, so has less ‘need’ to resort to extrajudicial killing.